What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers: Dressing Field Method: Dressed fields and spaces

 The dynamics of the theory being specified by a Lagrangian $L(\upphi)=L(A, \varphi)$ that is $\H_\textbf{loc}$-quasi-invariant, eq. \eqref{Sym-L}, given a dressing field $u$, by the DFM rule of thumb one defines the~\emph{dressed~Lagrangian}

 which is just the Lagrangian expressed in terms of the dressed fields.
 If $L$ is strictly $\H_\textbf{loc}$-invariant, i.e. $b=0$, then $L(\upphi^u)=L(\upphi)$.
 In either cases, the field equations $\bs E(\upphi^u)=0$ for the dressed fields, obtained from \eqref{dressed-Lagrangian}, have the \emph{same functional expression} as the field equations $\bs E(\upphi)=0$ for the bare fields, obtained from $L$.
 Manifestly, here they only differ by a boundary term: i.e. $\bs E(\upphi^u)=\bs E(\upphi)+ dc(u; \upphi)$, see eq.
 (391) in \cite{JTF-Ravera2024gRGFT}.
 The~dressed field equations are \emph{deterministic}, in the sense that they uniquely determine the evolution of the relational d.o.f. $\upphi^u$ of the theory, as expected from a scheme that solves the problem posed by the internal hole argument by technically implementing the internal point-coincidence argument in a manifest way.
-We may further observe that the theory confronted to experimental tests is always the dressed one, never the ``bare" one.